rdemirkoparan/ParquetGenerator/README.md

 # ParquetGenerator
 Generate Partitioned Parquet with Given Schema and Generated Value According to the Given Schema

 The main purpose of this application is to develop a general solution for high performance writing in parallel to multiple parquet files, where partitions are based on a specific time-based interval.
-The application should be flexible as to support any schema provided by the user.
+The application should be flexible to support any schema provided by the user.

 ## Usage